-I don’t always start my reviews at the end, but in this instance, I will change the order up a bit as these small moments really show what Grande Roche is all about.
+I don’t always start my reviews at the end, but in this instance, I will change the order up a bit as these small moments really show what Grande Roche in Paarl is all about.

 While enjoying our desserts, the elderly couple, who were sitting next to us were getting ready to leave.
 Maybe in their late 70s or early 80s they had huge smiles on their faces, but weren’t very confident on their feet and slowly made their way towards the doors of the restaurant.
 One of the waiters noticed this and began to assist them, not only by helping them to put on their coats and scarfs but also leading them all the way to their car on a cold & rainy day.